No. 267 Squadron RAF: History

-On 19 August 1940, the squadron was reformed from Communication Unit, Heliopolis RAF as a transport squadron for operational duties in Egypt.
+By June 1942, the squadron rationalised its equipment to Lodestars and Lockheed Hudsons, and began operating a regular service to Malta.
 In August 1942, operations extended to transport throughout the Mediterranean area and also undertook supply-dropping missions to resistance fighters in Italy and the Balkans, including Operation Wildhorn, the operation to bring back parts of a recovered V-2 rocket from Poland.
 The squadron moved to Italy in November 1943 and later to India in February 1945 during the Fourteenth Army's final offensive during the Burma campaign.
 The squadron disbanded on 30 June 1946, although continued operations until 21 July.

 Reformed on 15 February 1954 at RAF Kuala Lumpur, Malaya as a transport support and communications squadron.
 It was renumbered No. 209 Squadron on 1 November 1958.
 The squadron was again reformed as a transport squadron on 1 November 1962 at RAF Benson with No. 38 Group until being disbanded on 30 June 1970.